young-jin-lee/young-jin-lee.github.io/_posts/2021-01-01-aws-solutionarchitectassociate.md

 - tried to deploy a new Amazon EC2 instance but she received an error saying that there is no IP address available on the subnet.
  -- By default, a new EC2 instance uses an IPv4 addressing protocol.
 To fix the problem in the scenario, you need to create a new IPv4 subnet and deploy the EC2 instance in the new subnet.

+ 333333333333333333333333333333333333333333333

+- allow incoming traffic on port 443 to access the application from any source.
+-- In the Network ACL, update the rule to allow inbound TCP connection on port 443 from source 0.0.0.0/0 and outbound TCP connection on port 32768-65535 destination 0.0.0.0/0
+-- In the Security Group, add a new rule to allow TCP connection on port 443 from source 0.0.0.0/0

+- safely store sensitive data on the EBS volumes and S3.
+-- Enable EBS Encryption
+-- Enable Amazon S3 Server-side or use Client-Side Encryption

+- change the associated permissions of all 100 IAM users that control the access to Amazon S3 buckets.
+-- Create a new IAM group and then add users that require access to the S3 bucket.
+Afterward, apply the policy to the IAM group

+- Currently, all of their clients can access their S3 buckets directly using an S3 URL or through their CloudFront distribution. deliver their content to a specific client, and they need to make sure that only that client can access the data. serve the private content via CloudFront only, to secure the distribution of files.
+-- require the users to access the private content by using special CloudFront signed URLs or signed cookies -- Restrict access to files in the origin by creating an origin access identity(OAI) and give it permission to read the files in the bucket

+* EBS volumes are only encrypted using AWS KMS.
+Server-side encryption (SSE) is actually an option for Amazon S3, but not for Amazon EC2.

+- what does the revoke-security-group-ingress command do?
+-- Removes one or more ingress rules from a security group

+- What is one of the major advantages of having a VPN in AWS?
+-- It allows you to connect your AWS cloud resources to your on-premises data center using secure and private sessions with IP Security (IPSec) or Transport Layer Security(TLS) tunnels

+- secure the system by allowing multiple domains to serve SSL traffic without the need to reauthenticate and reprovision your certificate everytime you add a new domain.
+This migration from HTTP to HTTPS will help improve their SEO and Google search ranking.
+-- Upload all SSL certificates of the domatins in the ALB using the console and bind multiple certificates to the same secure listener on your load balancer.
+ALB will automatically choose the optimal TLS certificate for each client using Server Name Indication(SNI)
+-- * using CloudFront is not cost-effective

+- Which of the following will occur when the EC2 instance is stopped and started?
+-- All data on the attached instance-store devices will be lost -- the underlying host for the instance is possibly changed

+- The Auto Scaling is launching new EC2 instances to take the load accordingly yet, there are still some requests that are being lost. avoid losing recently submitted requests
+-- Use an Amazon SQS queue to decouple the application components and scale-out the EC2 instances based upon the ApproximateNumberOfMessages metric in Amazon CloudWatch

+- needs to use Amazon Aurora as the Amazon RDS database engine of their web application.
+The Solutions Architect has been instructed to implement a 90-day backup retention policy.
+-- Create an AWS Backup plan to take daily snapshots with a retention period of 90 days